 The destruction of the established civilizations was a deliberate tactics of the Sea Peoples to garner more strength at sea and amass land forces, as well.
 After all, the empires belonged to the aristocracies, Hittite or Mycenaean.
 What else could a desperate Hellene or a destitute Anatolian do under the circumstances but to follow the peoples with whom he shared the same aspirations for a better life?

 Homer mentions an Achaean attack upon the Nile delta, and Menelaus speaks of the same in the Odyssey recounting his own return home from the Trojan War.
-And this was not the only such action by Mycenaeans against Egypt, where they went ‘just for the fun of it’, and some gain, of course.
-Considering the turbulence among and within the great Mycenaean royal families, the hypothesis that they may have totally destroyed themselves is long-standing and seems to find support by the reputable historian Thucydides: “For in early times the Hellenes and the barbarians of the coast and islands… were tempted to turn to piracy, under the conduct of their most powerful men… They would fall upon a town unprotected by walls… and would plunder it… no disgrace being yet attached to such an achievement, but even some glory.”
+This was not the only such action by Mycenaeans against Egypt, where they went ‘just for the fun of it’, and some gain, of course.
+Taking into account the turbulence among and within the great Mycenaean royal families, the hypothesis that they may have destroyed themselves completely is long-standing and seems to find support by the reputable historian Thucydides: “For in early times the Hellenes and the barbarians of the coast and islands… were tempted to turn to piracy, under the conduct of their most powerful men… They would fall upon a town unprotected by walls… and would plunder it… no disgrace being yet attached to such an achievement, but even some glory.”